raphCode/master-thesis-muzero/approach.typ

 #import "thesis.typ": citet, blockquote
 #import "drawings/muzero.typ": rep, dyn, pred

-The original !mz !impl is limited to a specific class of !gs.
+This chapter is divided into four parts.
-I begin by reviewing the limitations of !mz and the reasons behind them, and then move on to a discussion of how I extend the !arch to more general !gs.
+I begin by reviewing the limitations of !mz and the reasons behind them, and then move on to a discussion of how I propose to extend the !arch to handle more general !gs.
+The third part proposes additional modifications that aim to improve the performance of !mz in some cases.
+The final part gives an overview about the !mz !impl written as part of this thesis, detailing the processes of selfplay and training with my modifications.

 == !mz Limitations
 <sec-muzero_limitations>